vkahara/todo-app/README.md

 # TODO Application

-A Node.js-based full-stack TODO application, made for a backend-course (hence the name), integrating Express for backend routing, MongoDB with Mongoose for data management, bcrypt for secure authentication, and EJS for dynamic frontend rendering.
+A Node.js-based full-stack TODO application, made for a backend-course, integrating Express for backend routing, MongoDB with Mongoose for data management, bcrypt for secure authentication, and EJS for dynamic frontend rendering.
 It offers a straightforward platform for users to manage their todo items, with personalized accounts and sessions.

 ## Quick Start